 There's going to be some point during your vacation when you need to do some shopping either for friends and relatives back home or for yourself.

-On the North Shore, you're just minutes away from Hanalei town which has several stores featuring unique and fun items.
-One such store is Yellowfish Trading Company which has a great selection of old and new Hawaiiana.
+On the north shore, you're just minutes away from Hanalei town which has several stores featuring unique and fun items such as Yellowfish Trading Company which has a great selection of old and new Hawaiiana.

 Along the Coconut Coast, Kapaa Town has a number of shops right along the highway.
 The Coconut Marketplace features about 20 shops in an open-air shopping environment.